cwi-dis/cwipc/readme.md

 The suite also contains modules `cwipc_kinect` and `cwipc_realsense2` that which capture point clouds from one or multiple cameras (Kinects and Realsense), and a module `cwipc_codec` that has the functionality to compress and decompress point clouds to make them suitable for real-time transmission.

+## Unity

+There is a separate repository <https://github.com/cwi-dis/cwipc_unity> that contains the Unity package needed to use cwipc from Unity.
+See there for instructions.
+You will still need to install this package.

+If you ended up on this web page because you got an error from Unity that pointed you here: you are using some Unity project that uses `cwipc_unity` but the native package (this one) has not been installed correctly.
+See the _Installation_ section below.
 ## Use cases

 The use cases for `cwipc` that we foresee and try to support: